jcosborn/qex/INSTALL.md

 [build/configDefault.nims](build/configDefault.nims).

-This default configuration file will be copied to the build directory with the appropriate substitutions specified on the command line (or optionally environment variables).
+This default configuration file will be copied to the build directory and renamed `qexconfig.nims`, with the appropriate substitutions specified on the command line.

 ## Build guide